African animals are legendary. Lions wandering a dusty savannah. Elephants marching to distant waterholes. Rhinos with proudly defiant horns.

 Many of these are endemic.
 Take South Africa as an example.
-Over 10% of the planet’s entire bird species live in this single country, from ostrich to yellow-collared lovebirds, crowned eagles to penguins at Boulders Beach.
+Over 10% of the planet’s entire bird species live in this single country, from ostriches to yellow-collared lovebirds and crowned eagles to penguins at Boulders Beach.

 Famous African birds

 Often it is the birds that tie everything together.
-Vultures circle, alerting you to a carcass.
+African vultures circle, alerting you to a carcass.
 Yellow-billed oxpeckers sit photogenically upon buffalo, casually removing ticks.
 Egrets and cranes flutter elegantly past a river.

 Eagles are usually the most revered sights.
-These birds of prey can offer highly dramatic scenes during a safari, especially when they swoop on large quarry hiding in the grass.
+These birds of prey can offer highly dramatic scenes during a safari, especially when they swoop on large quarries hiding in the grass.

-Shoebills look jurassic, a dazzling sight from a distant era.
+Shoebills look Jurassic, a dazzling sight from a distant era.
 They are another beautiful yet misunderstood bird.
-Many people are scared of shoebills, yet stories of them eating babies are just popular myth.
+Many people fear shoebills, yet stories of them eating babies are just popular myths.